 Timestamps and durations are consistent with the ISO 8601 standard.
-The resolution of the data is implicit, see Resolutions.

 All timestamps in requests to the API must be timezone-aware.
 The timezone indication "Z" indicates a zero offset from UTC.
 Additionally, we use the following shorthand for sequential values within a time interval: